HeldLab/ProteoSushi/README.md

 to run ProteoSushi.

+*Again, if the command isn't working, try replacing py with python*

 ## Files Needed

 In order to run ProteoSushi, there are some required files in specific formats.
 Example files are included in the 'examples' folder in the downloaded files: